- Accreditation: Institution of Chemical Engineers

 As a distance learning student, you'll have access to the University library online.
 You can borrow online books and download academic papers and journals.
 The library also offers a postal service for distance learning students.

-Another option is our taught masters course in Process Technology & Management (MSc).
+Another option is our taught masters courses:

 Our staff have been nominated in the annual University of Strathclyde Teaching Excellence Awards, voted for by Strathclyde’s students.
 Our staff have also received external awards from organisations like the IChemE and the Royal Academy of Engineering.